Jiayuan-Gu/torkit3d/torkit3d_baselines/nerf/README.md

 **Difference between my implementation and the official one**:

 - query points and segment lengths
-- I do not implement deterministic stratified sampling (`sample_pdf`).
+- deterministic stratified sampling (`sample_pdf`) is not implemented.
 Note that it seems that `perturb==0` will never be true in the original implementation since perturb is set to `False` instead of `0` during inference.
-- I do not split query points into chunks to reduce memory footprint.
+- query points are not split into chunks.
 - The background color is processed in a slightly different way.
-- I have not implemented `raw_noise_std`.
+- `raw_noise_std` is not implemented.